armBookCodeExamples/Erratum/Chapter3/Readme.md

 in order to make the Alarm LED to blink.

-This toggled between on and off in the sirenPin that can easily be obtained might be used to get a "beep! beep!" sound from the buzzer instead of the "beeeeeep" sound that is obtained in the program code of Example 3-5.
+This toggle between on and off in the sirenPin might be used to get a "beep! beep!" sound from the buzzer instead of the "beeeeeep" sound that is obtained in the program code of Example 3-5.
 For this purpose the line sirenPin = !sirenPin; can be added along with every occurrence of the line alarmLed = !alarmLed;.

 ---